jassics/security-study-plan/README.md

 ## Update your resume
 Before updating or creating a resume for a job, please check:
-1. What job title you are trying for?
+1. What job title are you trying for?
 2. Do you fall in that experience range?
 3. Check what skills it is looking for.
 4. Check for job location or is it remote(work from home/anywhere)?

-Now, prepare the resume based on the above info and your skill sets.
-Try to be honest here.
+Prepare your resume based on the above information and your skill sets.
+Could you try to be honest here?
-See, if you can finish your resume in 1-2 pages.
+See if you can finish your resume in 1-2 pages.
 Check the 1-page resume below links:
 1. [One page resume template from zety.com](https://zety.com/blog/one-page-resume-templates)
 2. [Easy Resume](https://www.easyresume.io/)
 3. [Various Security Resume sample from qwikresume.com](https://www.qwikresume.com/resume-samples/security-engineer/)